An integrative Neuro Art journey through change and reconstruction

 You are looking for a strict, technical drawing method with predictable outcomes

-You prefer following instructions to reproduce a fixed visual result
+You prefer following instructions to create a fixed visual result

 You are not open to modifying or revisiting your own drawings during the process